Miriam Nerma: First article

 On 29 May 1921, an article written under the pseudonym "Chaldean Arab Iraqi" was published in the 11th issue, 4th volume of Dar Al-Salam newspaper.
 This article was later attributed to Miriam, who began writing under her own name few issues later.
-The article, titled "To a Sect of Iraqis", opens with a quote attributed to Napoleon Bonaparte: "If you want know the progress of a nation, look at i women".
+The article, titled "To a Sect of Iraqis", opens with a quote attributed to Napoleon Bonaparte: "If you want know the progress of a nation, look at i [sic] women".
 In the article, the author argues that society can only progress with men and women working together.
 An interview in 1969, Miriam claimed authorship for the article, which is considered to be the first paper written by a woman to be published in an Iraqi newspaper.